 Intern Will Focus on Legislative and Regulatory Issues in Dairy

-(Washington, D.C. – October 17, 2017) IDFA is seeking applicants for its 2018 summer internship, which will offer one undergraduate or recent graduate a firsthand view of the association’s efforts on dairy policy with lawmakers on Capitol Hill and federal officials in regulatory agencies.
-The selected candidate will work in Washington, D.C., to support IDFA’s efforts on the upcoming farm bill, the school lunch program, trade policy and the bioengineered food disclosure standard, among other issues of interest to dairy product companies.
+WASHINGTON, Nov.
+6, 2019--The International Dairy Foods Association (IDFA) is seeking applicants for its 2020 summer internship, which will offer one undergraduate or recent graduate firsthand experience with the association’s advocacy efforts on dairy policy with lawmakers on Capitol Hill and federal officials in regulatory agencies.
+The selected candidate will work in Washington, D.C.

-The internship, which is a paid position, will start in May or June and run for 10 to 12 weeks.
-The successful candidate will work with IDFA’s legislative or regulatory affairs teams on special projects, research and events, including IDFA’s Regulatory RoundUP, legislative fly-ins and the Annual Capitol Hill Ice Cream Party.
+The internship is a paid position to begin in May or June and run for 10 to 12 weeks.
+The successful candidate will work with IDFA’s legislative or regulatory affairs teams on special projects, research and events including IDFA’s Regulatory RoundUP, legislative fly-ins and fly-outs, and the Annual Capitol Hill Ice Cream Party, among others.

-Students with an interest in food and agriculture policy are encouraged to apply by the Dec.
-15 deadline.
+Students with an interest in food and agriculture policy are encouraged to apply.